 Frequently Asked Questions About Free Stocks

-Here are a few common questions we get asked about free stocks.
+Here are a few common questions we get asked about how to get free stocks.
 If you’re wondering about something that wasn’t covered in this article and isn’t listed below, let us know by leaving a comment — we’ll research the answer and add it to this FAQ section.

-These promotions are a form of marketing and a way to get new investors (and their funds) onto the platform.
-Simply put, companies like Webull and Robinhood give away free shares in order to encourage users to sign up.
+These promotions are a form of marketing and a way to get a new investor (and their funds) onto a particular stock trading platform.
 This is not uncommon, as many different types of websites offer sign-up bonuses as an incentive for joining.